ubc-library-rc/gis-ArcGIS-Storymap/content/embed_immersive.md

 - Always follow the instruction of local emergency officials.
 - Ensure each family member has waterproof clothing and footwear.
-- Lock all doors and windows and ensure gas, eletricity and water are shut off (the City of Abbotsford)"
+- Lock all doors and windows and ensure gas, electricity and water are shut off (the City of Abbotsford)"

 ![click_on_ribbon](images/story9.png)